Sligo Social Services carefully prepare, pack and deliver meals to over

-For many elderly people the volunteer delivering their meal may be their only social contact for that day and as far as possible volunteers try to take the opportunity to spend a little time with them.
-Over 150 volunteers are involved in this service.
+For many people, the volunteer delivering their meal may be their only social contact for that day, and as far as possible volunteers try to take the opportunity to spend a little time with them.
+Over 90 volunteers are involved in this service.

 Sligo Social Services recognises that isolation and loneliness are issues which negatively affect an older person’s quality of life, leading to numerous health issues and impacts physical and mental health.
 The Befriending Service was designed for people, aged 65 and over, who are experiencing social isolation, or who wish to increase their social interactions.
 The service is delivered by a team of trained volunteers who would normally visit a person once a week.
 Together, they may also explore your interest and hobbies and assist in identifying options which would increase your circle of friends and acquaintances.